 The 4x5 inch camera is the one on the right side.
 The build in release knob is situated one length from the bottom of the camera house.

-Accepts only attachments with the raised lock rib light trap.
-The spring loaded focusing panel pulls back to accept all Graphic sheet film holders and is instantly removable to permit the attachment of Graphic Roll Film holders by means of the Graflok slide locks.
+The Graflok Back accepts only attachments with the raised lock rib light trap.
+It has a spring loaded focusing panel which pulls back to accept all Graphic sheet film holders and is instantly removable to permit the attachment of Graphic Roll Film holders by means of the Graflok slide locks.

 As from 1955 the Pacemaker Speed Graphic with the top mounted rangefinder was standard equipped with the Graflok back.

-Accepts only Graflex sheet film holders which have the raised lock rib construction and which slide into the back beneath the focussing panel.
+The Graphic Spring Back accepts only Graflex sheet film holders which have the raised lock rib construction which slide into the back beneath the focussing panel.

-To use the thicker accessories such as the Grafmatic holder, some spacers might be necessary to give more space between the focusing panel and the camera back.
+To use the thicker accessories such as the Grafmatic holder, some spacers might be necessary to give a bit more space between the focusing panel and the camera back.

-Note: Two chrome spring clamps and two chrome slide locks on the Graflok back (photo left) to allow to pull back the focussing panel while the spring back is fixed to the camera body (right photo).
+Note: Two chrome spring clamps and two chrome slide locks on the Graflok back (photo left) to allow to separate the complete back from the camera house while the spring back is fixed to the camera body (right photo).

 On the left Camera with Polaroid Pack Film Holder.
-On the right with mounted Polaroid 545 holder hold by the slide locks.
+On the right with mounted Polaroid 545 holder, both hold by the slide locks.

-On the left mounted with the 6x6 Roll film holder and on the right mounted with the Grafmatic back.
+left mounted with the 6x6 Roll film holder and on the right mounted with the

 Note: The Grafmatic as well as the Polaroid 545 also fits to the spring back.

-Remove the focussing panel of the Graflok back by depressing the two knurled chrome plated supporting arms and slide the panel slightly to the right where it may be lifted off.
+To remove the focussing panel of the Graflok back depress the two knurled chrome plated supporting arms and slide the panel slightly to the right where it may be lifted off.